Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Is Cauliflower Ear a Badge of Honor?

 There's a bit of a cultural aspect to this as well.
-In the BJJ community, cauliflower ear is often viewed as a badge of honor or a testament to one's dedication and time on the mats.
+In the BJJ community, having cauliflower ears is often viewed as a badge of honor or a testament to one's dedication and time on the mats.

 It's like a visual cue, signaling that the person is a seasoned fighter.
 That being said, not everyone is a fan of this look, and some even take preventive measures or seek treatment to avoid or reverse it.

-In sports like wrestling and BJJ, where ear trauma is prevalent, wearing ear guards or headgear is highly recommended.
-This protective equipment is designed to distribute the force of impact and reduce direct trauma to the ear.
+In sports like wrestling and BJJ, where ear trauma is prevalent, wearing ear guards or headgear as preventative measures is highly recommended.
+This protective equipment is designed to distribute the force of impact and reduce direct trauma to the ear and helps prevent cauliflower ear.
+If you wear headgear, you can prevent further trauma to the injured ear.

 Stay Aware During Rolling